Additive processes on the real line and Loewner chains: Free and boolean convolution hemigroups

-The bijection that we have been considering in Sections~\ref{subsec:luc_Voic-trans} and \ref{sec:c-f-real} identifies the generators of the moments of two convolution hemigroups under suitable assumptions involving differentiability (cf.\ Section \ref{subsec:generator_moments}).
-Given a generating family $(\genc_t,\genm_t)_{t}$, we denote by $(\classical_{s,t})$, $(\free_{s,t})$, and $(\boole_{s,t})$ the $\ast$-, $\boxplus$- and $\uplus$-CHs characterized by \eqref{eq:CLK}, \eqref{eq:FALKT}, and \eqref{eq:BALKT}, respectively.
+The bijection that we have been considering in Sections~\ref{subsec:luc_Voic-trans} and \ref{sec:c-f-real} identifies the infinitesimal generators of the moments of two convolution hemigroups under suitable assumptions including differentiability (cf.\ Section~\ref{subsec:generator_moments}).
+Given a generator $(\genc_t,\genm_t)_{t}$, we denote by $(\classical_{s,t})$, $(\free_{s,t})$, and $(\boole_{s,t})$ the $\ast$-, $\boxplus$- and $\uplus$-CHs characterized by \eqref{eq:CLK}, \eqref{eq:FALKT}, and \eqref{eq:BALKT}, respectively.
 We further assume that $\genm_t$ has finite moment of every order and the mappings $t\mapsto \Mean_n(\genm_t)~(n\ge0)$ and $t\mapsto \genc_t$ are all differentiable.
 We shall prove that the following identities hold:

 The first identity is deduced as follows.
-By the definition of the Bercovici--Pata bijection \cite{BNT04}, the classical cumulants $K_n$ and free cumulants $R_n$ are identified:
+By the definition of the Bercovici--Pata bijection \cite{BNT02,BP99}, the classical cumulants $K_n$ and free cumulants $R_n$ are identified:

-By the moment-cumulant formulas (see e.g.\ \cite{AHLV15}), for each $n \in \N$ there exists a polynomial $P_n(x_1,\dots, x_{n-1})$ without constant or linear terms (with the convention $P_1=0$) such that
+By the moment-cumulant formulas (see, e.g., \cite{AHLV15}), for each $n \in \N$ there exists a polynomial $P_n(x_1,\dots, x_{n-1})$ without constant or linear terms (with the convention $P_1=0$) such that